scottlurowist/Tic-Tac-Toe/README.md

 - As a player who has played games, I want to see a count of the number of games that I played so that I can determine whether I have a life.

+***

 ### Technologies Directly Used

+- JavaScript
 - jQuery
 - HTML/CSS/SCSS
-- Bootstrap
+- Bootstrap 4 (forms, gameboard, buttons)
-- Javascript
 - Grunt / Webpack

+***

 ### Unsolved Problems

 - I have no usolved problems based upon the requirements.

+***

 ### Nice-to-haves
-- Improve the styling including enabling responsive design.
+- Improve the styling including support for responsive design.
-- Translate the text of the game into other languages.
+- Translate the text of the game into other languages since my main
+- interests outside of tech is linguistics and language.
 - Improve the psuedo-state machine.
 - Improve the game engine to eliminate CommonJS circular dependencies.
+- Validate user input; this was not a requirement.
 - Use JS classes.
 - Eliminate magic numbers and strings.
+- Improve comments.
 - Check for connection before invoking web services.
 The app hangs if I disconnect my WiFi.
 - Make the status / notification area its own class or module.
 Then it could worry about writing info versus error messages, change font colors, etc.

+***

 #### Wireframes:
 ![Home Page](./scott-design/Wireframes/1-Tic-Tac_Toe-Signup-Signin.png)